oicr-gsi/shesmu/language.md

 `Join`, `LeftJoin`, and `Let` clauses and call clauses that contain any of these.

-Once a Shesmu program is running, debugging is rather difficult, so Prometheus monitoring is built into the language using the `Monitor` clause:
+<a name="monitor"></a>Once a Shesmu program is running, debugging is rather difficult, so Prometheus
+monitoring is built into the language using the `Monitor` clause:

     Olive